Pithikos/rest-framework-roles/README.md

   - Guarding of view redirections, protecting you from accidentally exposing an endpoint.
   - Backwards compativility with DRF's `permission_classes`.
   - Decoupling and abstracting all permission logic away from your models and views.

+The framework provides `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things much more intuitive and also provides greater security by adding the permission checking between the views and the middleware of Django and captures edge-cases like redirections which overwise can expose unnoticed security holes.

 Note that `DEFAULT_PERMISSIONS_CLASSES` is patched so by default all endpoints will be denied access by simply installing this.